Introducing BA Modes: The Nine Different Hats Business Analysts Wear

 An illustration of several objects (including a fire extinguisher, a truck, a mobile phone, and potted plant).
 In the middle of the objects are the words: "Business Analyst Modes".

 A year ago I shifted teams within the same company.
 While my title remained the same (Senior Business Analyst), my day-to-day job changed wildly.
 Where previously I was doing detailed technical analysis and documentation, now I am doing crisis management and design.
-Where one BA role was delivery focused, the other is strategic.
+Where one BA

 The stark differences between the roles got me to thinking about all the different hats that Business Analysts wear.

 The result?
-BA Modes!
+BA

-Introducing the BA Modes
+Introducing the BABusiness Analyst Modes

 The actions we Business Analysts take are dependent on the situation and are guided by what we're trying to achieve at that point in time.
 Which makes total sense because we operate in complicated environments.
 But rather than giving up and saying it depends to everything, I tried to find patterns in the chaos of the role!